cristianCeamatu/aurasjobs.ro-mern/README.md

 - **React-scroll** animates scrolling to sections on the page
 - **React-typed**: typed effect on the showcase component
 - **Reactstrap**: good-looking design components, in react!

+## Future features

+Currently working on the internationalization using the react-i18next package.

 # Getting started